 Consider applying for a position if you have the following qualities:

-- You have a good understanding of the duties of the RA or MA position and what it entails.
+- You have a good understanding of the duties of the RA position and what it entails.

-- You are ready to educate residents on achieving academic success, being an engaged citizen, developing interpersonal and intrapersonal competence, and social justice exploration — all part of the Illinois Residential Experience.
+- You are ready to educate residents on achieving academic success, personal growth, community engagement, and social justice exploration — all part of the Illinois Residential Experience.

 - You desire to build one-on-one relationships with your residents.